 One of the main problems people had with my idea was the large range of exposure times that I would need to deal with.
 The corona has roughly one millionth the brightness of the photosphere.
 The common way of dealing with this large range of brightness is to have an easily removable blocking filter that is used during the partial stages of the eclipse.
-How can such a large range of brightness be dealt with using a CaK filter, which itself blocks a very large amount of light?
-My solution was to use the combination of a camera lens with large aperture setting range and a CMOSbased planetary imaging camera with high sensitivity and low noise.

-The lens is an old 135-mm manual lens made by Tamron, which has aperture settings from f/2.8 to f/22 (Figure 2).
-This I connected through a series of adapters to a ZWO-brand ASI290 monochrome camera.
-My CaK filter is a 1.25-inch thread-on nFOCUS DC motor family for visual observing & light imaging
+How can such a large range of brightness be dealt with using a CaK filter which itself blocks a very large amount of light?
+My solution was to use the combination of a camera lens with large aperture setting range and a CMOS based planetary imaging camera with high sensitivity and low noise.
+The lens is an old 135mm manual lens made by Tamron, that has aperture settings from f/2.8 to f/22 (Figure 2).
+This I connected through a series of adapters to a ZWO brand ASI290 monochrome camera.
+My CaK filter is a 1.25" thread on style purchased from Omega Optical in Vermont, USA.
+The whole assembly was mounted to an iOptron Cube Pro to allow for tracking during the event (see Figure 3).
+The setup was very compact and light weight, which was important since our trip involved taking commercial flights as well as camping our way along in a small RV, so I needed to keep my gear case small.

-Figure 3 - Eclipse day image of lens, camera, and filters on Cube Pro mount.
+Figure 3: Eclipse day image of lens, camera, and filters on Cube Pro mount. (image by J. Thompson)